Snowdonia

 Snowdonia, or Eryri (/cy/), is a mountainous region and national park in North Wales.
 It contains all 15 mountains in Wales over 3000 feet high, including the country's highest, Snowdon (Yr Wyddfa), which is 1085 m tall.
 These peaks are all part of the Snowdon, Glyderau, and Carneddau ranges in the north of the region.
 The lower Moelwynion and Moel Hebog ranges lie immediately to the south.

-The national park has an area of 823 sqmi (the fourth-largest in the UK), and covers most of central and southern Gwynedd and the western part of Conwy County Borough.
+The national park has an area of 823 sqmi, and covers most of central and southern Gwynedd and the western part of Conwy County Borough.
 This is much larger than the area traditionally considered Snowdonia, and in addition to the five ranges above includes the Rhinogydd, Cadair Idris, and Aran ranges and the Dyfi Hills.
 It also includes most of the coast between Porthmadog and Aberdyfi.
-The park was the first of the three national parks of Wales to be designated, in October 1951, and the third in the UK after the Peak District and Lake District, which were established in April and May 1951 respectively.
+The park was the first of the three national parks of Wales to be designated, in October 1951, and the third in the UK after the Peak District and Lake District, which were established in April and May 1951, respectively.
 The park received 3.89 million visitors in 2015.

 Toponymy

 The name "Snowdon" means "snow hill" and is derived from the Old English elements "snāw" and "dūn", the latter meaning "hill".
 It is first recorded as Snawdune in 1095.
-"Snowdonia" is derived from the name of the mountain and is first recorded in 1284, but there is no evidence it survived in common use until it was re-popularised in the nineteenth century.
+"Snowdonia" is derived from the name of the mountain and is first recorded in 1284, but there is no evidence it survived in common use until it was re-popularised in the 19th century.
 The Welsh name of the mountain is Yr Wyddfa, and is unrelated to the name of the area.

 Eryri is first recorded in 1191.
 It likely derived from eryr, meaning "ridge", with the collective form eryri referring to the area around Snowdon.
 A popular interpretation is that the name means "place of the eagle", as eryr also means "eagle" and the two meanings are probably cognate.